FBDev64/FBD/README.md

 ```
 ## Charm_

-A special thanks to all members of @charmcli, for developing Gum, and helping me debug `fbd.sh` and probably other code.
+A special thanks to all members of @charmbracelet, for developing Gum, and helping me debug `fbd.sh` and probably other code.
 A big big thanks.
 **Not Sponsored**.

 GitHub : https://github.com/charmbracelet <br>